Seinäjoen Jalkapallokerho: 2012–2016: Simo Valakari era

+2017–present

 SJK's head coach Simo Valakari was surprisingly sacked on February 17, 2017.
 He was replaced by Sixten Boström.
 Sixten Boström got also sacked after poor results in May and was replaced by Spanish José Manuel Roca Roca was sacked in September.
 SJK Akatemia coaches Brian Page and Toni Lehtinen did the job for the rest of the poor season.
 Under Page and Lehtinen SJK lost the Finnish Cup final to HJK.
 Tommi Kautonen was hired as the new head coach in October 2017.
 The season 2018 didn't start as planned and Kautonen was sacked.
 He was replaced by Aleksei Borisovich Yeryomenko.
 Yeryomenko could save SJK from relegation.
 Yeryomenko continued as the head coach in 2019.
 SJK signed for example Sergei Eremenko and Moshtagh Yaghoubi.
 SJK didn't win a single game in the group stage of the Finnish Cup in the winter.
 The Veikkausliiga-campaign started well, because SJK won in the first round for the first time ever.
 SJK won KPV in the end of April and was at the first place of the league.
 Despite the good start, SJK couldn't get good results.
 Yeryomenko was sacked in August.
 The replacement was Brian Page.
 SJK didn't win any games for the rest of the season.
 SJK placed ninth.

 After the season SJK appointed Jani Honkavaara as the new head coach.
 Honkavaara signed many prolific players for the 2020 season, such as Ariel Ngueukam, Robin Sid, Tero Mäntylä and Niko Markkula.
 In the winter, SJK once again could not get through from the group stage of the Finnish Cup.
 As the Veikkausliiga season started in July, SJK won in the first round against TPS.
 SJK had a good start to the season, but the results started to get worse quite quickly.
 In the summer transfer window the club signed a couple of players, such as Jake Jervis and Emmanuel Ledesma.
 They proved themselves quickly and with their lead SJK could end the season somewhat brightly.
 SJK finished seventh, which was disappointing for the club and the supporters.
+In the 2021 season, Honkavaara led SJK to finish 3rd in the league and win bronze medals.

+During the 2022 and 2023 seasons, the first team was managed by Joaquín Gómez.
+In August 2022, club's academy product Daniel Håkans was loaned out to FK Jerv in Norwegian top-tier, and later acquired by Jerv on a permanent contract.

+On 6 March 2023, SJK officially announced a co-operation deal with Ghanaian football academy Vision FC, presented by the sporting director Richie Dorman.
+SJK and Vision had already worked together for a while before the announcement.
+After the 2023 season, Terry Yegbe, who had arrived to SJK from Vision, was acquired by IF Elfsborg for a reported transfer fee of €600.000–700.000.